ACROSS ETERNITY

 “You’ll see tonight.
 We just have to get it into position.”

-Following Noah’s instructions, Elisandra activated her magic, causing trees to sprout from the floor underneath the diamond and lift it into the air.
+Following Noah’s instructions, Elisandra activated her magic, causing branches to sprout from the floor underneath the diamond and lift it into the air.
 The diamond was brought outside and set at the very top of the palace like the star on a Christmas tree.
 Later that day, elven nobles throughout the Anorvan Forest arrived in Sylphtoria.
 They didn’t know why they had been summoned, only that it was of dire importance.

 They gathered in the palace, engaging in small talk and catching up.
 For elves, years could pass in the blink of an eye, and though many of them hadn’t seen each other in decades, they spoke as if they had run into each other at the grocery store in a small town.
 There was, however, some unease among them.
 They were quick to notice Noah standing at the queen’s side, opposite Lour, and wearing the green mantle, signifying his nobility.